-Windows 10 introduced a new MBR2GPT Disk Conversion Tool using which you can safely and non-destructively convert a Windows 11/10 computer from legacy BIOS to UEFI disk partitioning, as well as automate the conversion as part of your in-place upgrade process from Windows 7 to Windows 10.
+Windows 11/10 includes an MBR2GPT Disk Conversion Tool, using which you can safely and non-destructively convert a Windows computer from legacy BIOS to UEFI disk partitioning, as well as automate the conversion as part of your in-place upgrade process.
 Moreover, unlike Wipe & Load methods, all of this can be achieved without moving your data off the disk.

 MBR2GPT.exe, located in the System32 folder, is a command-line tool that will help you convert a disk from Master Boot Record (MBR) to GUID Partition Table (GPT) partition style without modifying or deleting data on the disk.
 You can run the tool from Windows PE (Windows Preinstallation Environment) command prompt, as well as from the Windows 11/10 OS.